GregBuck/gbbuck_webpage/content/authors/admin/_index.md

 - Visitors
 ---

 Greg Buck currently serves as the lead research biologist for the commercial fisheries division for the Bristol Bay management area.
-Primary functions include forecasting the annual sockeye runs to the Ugashik, Egegik, Naknek-Kvichak, Nushagak and Togiak commercial fishing districts as well as assisting and providing assistance with escapement goal analysis.
+Primary functions include forecasting the annual sockeye runs to the Ugashik, Egegik, Naknek-Kvichak, Nushagak and Togiak commercial fishing districts as well as assisting with escapement goal analysis during each Board of Fish cycle.
 Greg Supervises two permanent full time biologists and several seasonal biologists.
 In addition to overseeing salmon research in the Bristol Bay region, Greg is also responsible for research functions related to the Togiak herring fishery.